Are the Gifts of the Spirit for Today? A Brief Exploration

 Simon J. Kistemaker says in his commentary on 1 Corinthians, without argumentation, that “when the New Testament canon was perfected, the number of prophets dwindled and they eventually disappeared.”
 I have many questions for Kistemaker.
 How do we know that it disappeared?
 Why did it disappear?
 I could go on; his answer is not satisfactory.

-I cannot follow Thomas R. Schreiner’s argument either.
+I cannot follow Thomas R. Schreiner’s argument either though I greatly appreciate him and believe that he is more consistent than many cessationists.
 He says “The prophetic gift continued in the church for some time, but it slowly disappeared.
 We should not expect such prophets today since prophets speak the word infallibly.”
 Yet, this reasoning doesn’t stand if for instance there were prophets in say 237AD, or whatever “some time” you pick.
 Why should they be allowed then and not now?
 Where do we get the criteria?
 Is Schreiner saying the people with the prophetic gift that were around for “some time” were infallible?
 If so, then there have already been infallible non-Apostolic apostles, or some form of prophet, so then why could there not be more?

 I think it is possible that there are still infallible prophets today (*Below we will look at “Post-Apostolic Prophets”).
 What God says is always infallible.
 However, our interpretation is what is fallible.
 Thus the constant NT reminder to check the Scriptures.
 When we understand the spiritual gifts rightly, it takes us back to the Scriptures, not away from them.
 Clinton E. Arnold points out “Because of the immediate and profound significance of the statements of someone claiming to hear from the Lord, Paul sought to ensure that there was always a careful evaluation of what was said (1 Cor.
 14:29; 1 Thess.
 5:20-21).”